SahanaGowda25/bin_picking_project/README.md

 - A web-based Human-Machine Interface (HMI)
 - ROS2 nodes representing physical components

-The system processes pick requests from the user interface and simulates barcode scanning, door handle status, emergency button, and stack light behavior in real-time.
+The system processes pick requests from the user interface and simulates barcode scanning, door handle status, emergency button, and stack light behavior in real time.
 It is designed to reflect real-world industrial setups with modular and scalable components.

 ---